Astley, Worcestershire

-Astley is a village, and a civil parish (with Dunley) in Worcestershire, England, about two miles outside Stourport-on-Severn and seven miles south-west of Kidderminster.
+Astley is a village, and a civil parish (with Dunley) in the Malvern Hills district, in Worcestershire, England, about two miles outside Stourport-on-Severn and seven miles south-west of Kidderminster.

 A range of English white wines including sparkling wines have been produced in Astley since 1983.
 The wines have won over 100 awards, and are now Quality Wine status, three of which have received International Wine and Spirit Competition (IWSC) awards.